+SCHOOL GRADES CREDIT

-SCHOOL ORHS PHS UMHS GRADES 11-12 CREDIT 5 units per semester Meets UC Requirement: "e"
+ORHS 11-12 5 units per semester

+PHS ·

+UMHS

 Equivalent to a 3rd-year college French course in grammar, reading, composition, and conversation.
 Stresses speaking and listening skills, composition, and grammar.
 This course provides extensive preparation for the spring administration of the AP exam.
 This course is conducted in French.